 Q: How do I know if a post is sponsored or not?= display_ad('x18', 'hidden-xs hidden-md mm_incontent', 'MM In Content'); ?>= display_ad('x20', 'visible-xs mm_mob_incontent', 'MM In Content (Mobile)'); ?>

-Every sponsored post includes the sentence, “This is a sponsored post brought to you by [whoever]” in the caption of the first image included in the post.
+Every sponsored post includes a breakout box that explains that the post is sponsored.
+That breakout box appears on the first view of the screen that you see.
 There is also a disclaimer at the end that explains who the sponsor is and a bit of information about their product.
 Transparency is key and you can always be assured of it.

 Q: Who writes the sponsored posts?